cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Cassandra Spark Connector
 .........................

-The `cassandra-spark-connector <https://github.com/datastax/spark-cassandra-connector>`_ can request both Cassandra and Elasticsearch through the CQL driver.
+The `cassandra-spark-connector <https://github.com/datastax/spark-cassandra-connector>`_ can request both Cassandra and Elasticsearch via the CQL driver.